A Ride on the Liz Line

 Why London's (Newish) Elizabeth Line is a Game-Changer

 // I finally got to take a ride on the Elizabeth Line, or the "Liz Line," as it was quickly dubbed by Londoners.
 The last time I was in London, it hadn't quite opened.
 (The late Queen Elizabeth II surprised everyone by dedicating the line in person on May 17, 2022.
 I take it Her Majesty enjoyed the occasional jaunt on transit.
-In the 1969 photo above, she's riding the line named after her great-great-grandmother, Victoria.)
+There's a famous 1969 photo of her riding the line named after her great-great-grandmother, Victoria.)
 The time before that, in 2017, I was given a hardhat-and-high-viz-vest tour of a Crossrail site at Canary Wharf: impressive, but hard to judge what was coming from that brief walk-through.

 "Crossrail" was the name given to the construction project that is now the Elizabeth Line, which is a unique high-frequency urban-suburban rail service that runs partly underground, but mostly aboveground.
 I made the mistake of posting on social media that it was part of the Underground system on the first day I rode it, but I was quickly set straight by none-other-than Christian Wolmar, a Labour campaigner, bicycle advocate, and the author of two dozen-plus books, mostly on rail history.
 "Taras...it's not an underground line but a main line railway running under London.
 It has few stops and it is built to main line standards.
 Only a small section is under ground."